JSMarsh813/Reference/projects/ppt/tpn-dev-journal-11.md

 Leftover Tasks

-1. Finishing comment feature for names
+1. Finishing the comment feature for names

-2. Improve validation (description can include only so many letters, so no clowns can upload the bee movie script ect :P)
+2. Improve validation (ex: descriptions can have only so many letters, so no clowns can upload the bee movie script ect :P)

-3. Checking if things are working, minor changes such as text sizes ect
+3. Checking if things are working, ex: minor changes such as text sizes ect

 4. Fix nav/clean up code